dotnet/docs-maui/docs/ios/pair-to-mac.md

 - You can write .NET MAUI iOS code in Visual Studio 2022.
 - Visual Studio 2022 opens a network connection to a Mac build host and uses the build tools on that machine to compile and sign the iOS app.
 - There is no need to run a separate application on the Mac – Visual Studio 2022 invokes Mac builds securely over SSH.
 - Visual Studio 2022 is notified of changes as soon as they happen.
-For example, when an iOS device is plugged in to the Mac or becomes available on the network, the iOS Toolbar updates instantly.
+For example, when an iOS device is plugged into the Mac or becomes available on the network, the iOS Toolbar updates instantly.
 - Multiple instances of Visual Studio 2022 can connect to the Mac simultaneously.
 - It's possible to use the Windows command-line to build iOS apps.